Protective goggles: So nothing gets in your eye!

-Depending on the hazard, the correct safety goggles must be selected.
-The requirements for protective goggles are regulated in DIN EN 166.
+The right safety goggles must be selected depending on the hazard.
+The requirements for safety goggles are regulated in DIN EN 166.

-The shortest wavelength radiation is thus the UVC radiation.
-It is most dangerous to humans, but is almost completely filtered out in nature by the ozone layer.
-This is one of the reasons why the ozone layer is so important, among others.
+The shortest wavelength radiation is therefore the UVC radiation.
+It is most dangerous for humans, but in nature it is almost completely filtered out by the ozone layer.
+This is - among others - one reason why the ozone layer is so important.
 Damage to the ozone layer therefore causes increased UV radiation.

-Spectacles with a UV 400 filter absorb UV radiation in the frequency range of 280 to 400 nanometers wavelength, which includes all UVA and UVB radiation.
+Glasses with a UV400 filter block UV radiation in the frequency range from 280 to 400 nanometers wavelength, this includes all UVA and UVB radiation.

-Goggles with UV 380 filters filter ultraviolet radiation in the range of 280 to 380 nanometers, which also covers the UVA and UVB frequency range.
+Goggles with UV380 filter filter ultraviolet radiation in the range of 280 to 380 nanometers, which also covers the UVA and UVB frequency range.

-However, as some experts now assume that even UV light with wavelengths between 380 to 400 nanometers can be dangerous, UV400 filters in sunglasses and goggles are often recommended.
+But since some experts now assume that UV light with wavelengths between 380 and 400 nanometers can also be dangerous, UV400 filters are often recommended in sunglasses and protective goggles.

-We offer different versions of goggles in the field of mechanical eye protection as well as UV filters.
+We offer different versions of safety glasses in the field of mechanical eye protection as well as with UV filter.